antalike/MemOS-Docs/content/en/usecase/financial_assistant.md

             break
         else:
             print("⚠️ Please enter 'y' for yes or 'n' for no")

+    print("\n⚡️ Each question you enter next will take place in a brand-new conversation (with a new conversation ID).
+MemOS will automatically recall your historical behavioral memories across conversations to provide you with continuous and personalized service.")
     print("\n🎯 Here are some example questions you can continue to ask the assistant:") for i, question in enumerate(demo_questions(), 1):
       print(f"  {i}. {question}")